-In terms of saving you money, WEQ4U acts as a phone routing service where you input the premium rate number you want to call, then it provides you with an “03” number to call instead.
-You call that, and WEQ4U “dials through” via an internet call to the premium rate service at the cheaper “03” rate.
+In terms of saving you money, WEQ4U acts as a phone routing service where you input the premium rate number you want to call, then WEQ4U provides you with an cheaper “03” number to call instead.
+You call that, and WEQ4U “dials through” via an internet call to the premium number you would otherwise dial.

-03 numbers are generally included in most mobile contracts these days (although you should check) and even if it’s not, for most people a call to an 03 number which will still be cheaper than the premium rate!
+03 numbers are generally included in most mobile contracts these days (although you should check) – but even if it’s not, for most people a call to an 03 number which will still be cheaper than the premium rate.

-The other advantage of WeQ4U is that even for non-premium rate numbers, you can arrange that if you get held in a queuing system they’ll automatically detect when the queue comes to an end and give you a call back at that point, rather than having to hang around awkwardly on the phone.
+The other advantage of WeQ4U is that even for non-premium rate numbers, you can arrange that if you get held in a queuing system, WEQ4U will automatically detect when the queue comes to an end and give you a call back at that point, rather than having to hang around awkwardly on the phone.

-Call quality is clear and excellent – no different to a regular call.
+The call quality with WEQ4U is clear and excellent – I noticed no difference to a regular call.

-The service is completely free as long as you’re using inclusive minutes for the 03 number as instructed by the WEQ4U app – otherwise you’ll pay whatever your provider charges for a call to an 03 number.
+The WEQ4U service is completely free as long as you’re using inclusive minutes for the 03 number as instructed by the WEQ4U app – otherwise you’ll pay whatever your provider charges for a call to an 03 number.

 Is WeQ4U a scam?

-The company behind WEQ4U has a business focused side where they provide telephone software/queuing systems for professional businesses, mainly marketed to call centres.
-The firm actually developed the WEQ4U service as side project out of that, and acts as advertising to promote that core business.
+The company behind WEQ4U has a business where they provide telephone software/queuing systems for professional businesses, mainly marketed to call centres.
+The firm actually developed the WEQ4U service as side project out of that, and this service essentially acts as advertising to promote that core business.

-The website is not the most slick (this is a free service after all) but it does the job very effectively, and has many options.
+The website is not the most slick (this is a free service after all) but it does the job very effectively, and has many options in numbers to dial.

-A second more sinister reason is scammers, putting on a number so they can imitate the real company you’re trying to contact and steal your details.
+2. A second more sinister reason is scammers, putting on a number on SayNOto0870 so they can imitate the real company you’re trying to contact and steal your details.
 This is rare, but it’s something worth keeping in mind and be extra-cautious where things don’t quite feel right about a call.

-Searching the company’s own websites for non premium rate numbers
+Explore the website for a non premium rate number

 You can simply give these a call instead and ask to be transferred to the right department.
 This doesn’t always work – the person may just give you the premium number to call rather than transfer you internally, but it’s worth a good try.

 Any other ideas to avoid premium rate?

-Have you found a great way of avoiding premium rate phone charges, or had any big moneysaving successes in this area?
+Have you found a great way of avoiding premium rate phone charges, used WEQ4U or SayNoto0870 or had any big moneysaving successes in this area?
 Let us know about them in the comments below!